nicholasdbrady/azure-ai-agents-public/quickstart.md

    If you're using a hub/project that already exists, check the [RBAC roles](./rbac.md).

-## Setup your Azure AI Hub and Agent project

-The following section will show you how to set up an [Azure AI hub and project](https://learn.microsoft.com/azure/ai-studio/quickstarts/get-started-playground) by:

-1. Creating an Azure AI Hub to set up your app environment and Azure resources

-1. Creating an Azure AI project under your Hub provisions an endpoint for your app to call, and sets up app services to access to resources in your tenant.

-1. Connecting an Azure OpenAI resource or an Azure AI resource

-If you already have these resources set up, skip to the [configure and run your first agent section below](#configure-and-run-your-first-agent).

-### Follow these steps to set up hub and project

-1. Install [the Azure CLI](https://learn.microsoft.com/cli/azure/install-azure-cli-windows?tabs=azure-cli).
+3. Install [the Azure CLI](https://learn.microsoft.com/cli/azure/install-azure-cli-windows?tabs=azure-cli).
 If you have the CLI already installed, make sure it's updated to the latest version.

-1. Register providers.
+4. Register providers

    The following providers must be registered: